 Fire department.
 The distance of the fire hall from your home has a significant effect on the fire rating assigned.
 The closer your home is to the responding fire hall, the better.

-Trucks & equipment.
+Trucks and equipment.
 The number of trucks and the kind of equipment a fire hall has directly affects the fire department’s speed and ability to put out a fire at your home.

 Water supply.
 Available water supply is critical to the fire rating assigned.
 Homes that have easy access to public fire hydrants get the most preferred rating.
 Homes that rely on tanker trucks receive a mid-range rating, and homes that have no regulated water supply nearby will receive the least preferred rating.